shreyasv11/line/README.md

 ```

 ### Documentation
-Detailed guidance on how to use LINE is provided in the [User Manual](https://github.com/line-solver/line/raw/master/doc/LINE.pdf).
+Detailed instructions on how to use LINE are provided in the [User Manual](https://github.com/line-solver/line/raw/master/doc/LINE.pdf).

 ### Acknowledgement
 The development of LINE has been partially funded by the European Commission grants FP7-318484 ([MODAClouds](http://multiclouddevops.com/)), H2020-644869 ([DICE](http://www.dice-h2020.eu/)), and by the EPSRC grant EP/M009211/1 ([OptiMAM](https://wp.doc.ic.ac.uk/optimam/)).